 Murfreesboro real estate is some of the most expensive in Tennessee, although Murfreesboro house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Murfreesboro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Murfreesboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Murfreesboro are a mix of both white- and blue-collar jobs.
 Overall, Murfreesboro is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Murfreesboro who work in office and administrative support (15.31%), sales jobs (13.13%), and management occupations (9.83%).